Choosing the Right Cutting Wheel (Based on Cutting Material)

 #2 Cutting Wheel For Stainless Steel

-Stainless steel is an alloy ( of iron, chromium, and carbon).
+Stainless steel is an alloy composed of chromium, iron, and carbon.
 This chromium provides a corrosion-resistant coating on metals.
-Although stainless steel resists rust and oxidation, still precautions must be taken during aluminum fabrication and processing.
+Although stainless steel resists rust and oxidation, precautions must still be taken during aluminum fabrication and processing.
 To avoid contamination of the metal workpiece, you need the right bonded abrasive wheel.

-Type 1 4x ceramic cutting wheels are perfect to cut stainless steel.
+Type 1 4x ceramic cutting wheels are perfect for cutting stainless steel.

 T1 4X Ceramic Cutting Wheel For Stainless Steel

 Benchmark abrasives Type 1 4x cutting wheels are designed with high-quality ceramic, which is a stainless steel-friendly abrasive.
-The stainless steel cutting wheel not only improves efficiency, but also reduces rework, and removes every possible cross-contamination.
+In addition to increasing productivity, the stainless steel cutting wheel minimizes rework and eliminates all potential cross-contamination.

 #3 Cutting Wheel For Hard Metals

-Cutting hard metal like titanium, hardened steel, nickel alloy, requires a cutting wheel with extensive life and high cut-rate.
+Cutting hard metals like titanium, hardened steel, and nickel alloy requires a cutting wheel with extensive life and a high cut rate.
 Ceramic-based cutting wheels are capable of cutting through hard metal with more efficiency.

 Why are ceramic cutting wheels best to cut through hard metals?